n00py/Hwacha/README.md

 https://www.n00py.io/2017/12/raining-shells-on-linux-environments-with-hwacha/

-Hwacha is a tool to quickly execute payloads on UNIX based systems.
+Hwacha is a tool to quickly execute payloads on *Nix based systems.
 Easily collect artifacts or execute shellcode on an entire subnet of systems for which credentials are obtained.

     $python hwacha.py